-The Maryland State Financial Aid Application (MSFAA) is available to applicants who are ineligible to receive federal aid using the Free Application for Federal Student Aid (FAFSA).
-To get more information about the MSFAA application visit MSFAA-FAQs.
+The Maryland State Financial Aid Application (MHEC One-App) is available to applicants who are ineligible to receive federal aid using the Free Application for Federal Student Aid (FAFSA).
+To get more information about the Maryland Financial Aid Application visit MHEC ONE-APP FAQs.